morpheusthewhite/nordpy/README.md

 All server types on NordVPN site are available to be selected in the window.

+<b> NOTE </b>: ikev2 support is tested on Debian, Arch and derivatives (if something's not right button won't show up)
 ### Installation and requirements

 For <b>Debian/Ubuntu</b>, <b>Fedora/Red Hat</b> and <b>Arch Linux</b> users: